 Find the Right School For You!

 Don’t waste time filtering through every medical assisting program out there.
 Instead, speed up the process and check out these excellent options that we’ve compiled for you; there is sure to be a school that meets your personal, financial, and educational goals.
+For more information on how we ranked these schools, visit our methodology page.

 American Association of medical assistants: The AAMA provide medical assistant professionals with the best health education programs, medical assistant certification, networking opportunities, etc.